 Progress on Action to Date (Provide a brief overview with a quantitative measure of progress.
 Other material (e.g. website links) will not be evaluated.)
 There is no further progress for 2018 beyond what was already reported for 2017.
 As noted in last year's report, the Northeast Fish Health Committee (NEFHC, a subcommittee of the Northeast Fisheries Administrators Association) encourages state and federal fish and wildlife agencies to develop rules, regulations, and/or protocols to manage fish importation in ways that minimize the movement of pathogens.
 The NEFHC annually reviews the fish health status of the Northeast states and have developed regional guidelines that enable state resource agencies to prevent the importation or transfer among member states of fish infected with the listed pathogens of concern.
 In 2015, the NEFHC completed revisions to the existing fish health guidelines to include fish importation, movement and transfer between all states in the Northeast United States (Connecticut, Delaware, Maine, Maryland, Massachusetts New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, and Virginia).
 These revisions have been unanimously accepted by the Northeast Fisheries Administrators for each of the States represented above.
-If Completed, has the Action achieved its objective?
+Current Status of Action Ongoing If Completed, has the Action achieved its objective?
 Action Description of Action Implement broodstock management protocols at A3: (as submitted in the IP) conservation hatcheries.
 Expected Outcome (as submitted in the IP) Slow the rate of the loss of genetic diversity.
 Progress on Action to Date (Provide a brief overview with a quantitative measure of progress.
 Other material (e.g. website links) will not be evaluated.)
 In 2018, we continued monitoring genetic diversity within seven broodstock populations to ensure the goals of the conservation hatcheries are being met.
 Maintenance of genetic diversity remains the primary goal of the conservation hatchery program: to maintain the genetic characteristics of each individual broodstock, to allow for the diversity to persist for natural selection and adaptation to occur, and to ensure that genetic diversity is not being lost inadvertently due to management practices.
 Estimates of heterozygosity (observed and expected) compared over time within a broodstock and between broodstocks indicate that similar levels of diversity are present in each broodstock; however, some broodstocks, particularly the Pleasant River, have decreased estimates of allelic diversity relative to other broodstocks, likely a result of decreased broodstock number.
-Estimates of effective population size also vary between broodstocks from between 50 to 150 for most populations to over 500 for the Penobscot, due to the larger total broodstock number and overall population size of the Penobscot River population.
-The most recent estimates of effective population size are provided in table A3 (below), and reflect estimates of the number of breeders for the parr-collected broodstocks, and is based on multiple year classes of returning adults sampled at time of spawning for the Penobscot River, hence the lag in the sample year between the two groups. +Dennys +East Machias +M Figure A3.
-Estimates of effective population size for the seven Atlantic salmon broodstocks managed through the conservation hatchery program in Maine based on time of sampling: as parr for the parr-based broodstocks, and as returning adults for the Penobscot River (operated by the U.S. Fish and Wildlife Service).
-Current Status of Action If Completed, has the Action Ongoing achieved its objective?
-1 Action A4: Description of Action (as submitted in the IP) Coordination with state programs that stock salmonids Expected Outcome to support recreational fisheries.
-Identification of potential areas of overlap of salmon (as submitted in the IP) and other stocked salmonids.
-Progress on Action to Date (Provide a brief overview with a quantitative measure of progress.
-Other material (e.g. website links) will not be evaluated.)
-Current Status of Action Progress in curtailing stocking of non-native salmonids in salmon rivers continued in 2018 with little stocking of non-native salmonids in areas that are actively managed for Atlantic salmon.
-For example, in 2018 there was no stocking of brown trout near areas that are actively managed for Atlantic salmon in the Penobscot River (or its tributaries).
-If Completed, has the Action Ongoing achieved its objective?
+Estimates of effective population size also vary between broodstocks from between 50 to 150 for most populations to over 500 for the Penobscot, due to

-4: Additional information required under the Convention 4.1 Details of any laws, regulations and programmes that have been adopted or repealed since the last notification.
-N/A 4.2 Details of any new commitments concerning the adoption or maintenance in force for specified periods of time of conservation, restoration and other management measures.
-N/A 4.3 Details of any new actions to prohibit fishing for salmon beyond 12 nautical miles.
-N/A 4.4 Details of any new actions to invite the attention of States not Party to the Convention to matters relating to the activities of its vessels which could adversely affect salmon stocks subject to the Convention.
-N/A 4.5 Details of any actions taken to implement regulatory measures under Article 13 of the Convention including imposition of adequate penalties for violations.
-N/A North American Commission Members only: 4.6 Details of any new measures to minimise by-catches of salmon originating in the rivers of the other member.
-N/A 4.7 Details of any alteration to fishing patterns that result in the initiation of fishing or increase in catches of salmon originating in the rivers of another Party except with the consent of the latter.
-N/A
+4: Additional information required under the Convention

+4.1 Details of any laws, regulations and programmes that have been adopted or repealed since the last notification.

+4.2 Details of any new commitments concerning the adoption or maintenance in force for specified periods of time of conservation, restoration and other management measures.

+4.3 Details of any new actions to prohibit fishing for salmon beyond 12 nautical miles.

+4.4 Details of any new actions to invite the attention of States not Party to the Convention to matters relating to the activities of its vessels which could adversely affect salmon stocks subject to the Convention.

+4.5 Details of any actions taken to implement regulatory measures under Article 13 of the Convention including imposition of adequate penalties for violations.

+North American Commission Members only:

+4.6 Details of any new measures to minimise by-catches of salmon originating in the rivers of the other member.

+4.7 Details of any alteration to fishing patterns that result in the initiation of fishing or increase in catches of salmon originating in the rivers of another Party except with the consent of the latter.